Adolfo's catfish

-This species is not very easy to breed in aquarium.
-The fish spawn in open water and 1-2 large (ca. 2 mm in diameter), sticky eggs are attached to a plant or stone.
+The fish spawn in open water and 1–2 large (ca. 2 mm in diameter), sticky eggs are attached to a plant or stone.
 Adults do not guard the eggs.
 The number of eggs is relatively small (several tens per spawn from one female).
-The optimal water chemistry for the development of eggs varies from author to author and it may thus depend on the origin of the fish population.
 At 26 °C the fry hatch after four days and start to eat after another four days.
-Raising the fry may not be fully trouble-free, however.

 Etymology

 The fish is named in honor of aquarium-fish collector and exporter Adolfo Schwartz.